Things to do on a Rainy Day

 Architecture from the Inside

 The Cube Houses (Kijk-Kubus) have also become a famous architectural landmark in Rotterdam and their tilted yellow facades appear on plenty of postcards.
 Luckily you can also enjoy the interior to these cubes from architect Piet Blom as one is a Museum-House on the inside.
 As the houses are at 45 degrees they have an unusual structure and layout and the asymmetric design is inspired by abstract art, but built with a purpose as urban planning in the 1970s looked to maximising space in the city.
-The Kijk-Kubus Museum-house is open every day from 10am to 6pm and worth checking out.
+The Kijk-Kubus Museum-house is open every day from from 11am to 5pm and worth checking out.

 Markthal